✅ Jammed Winch — Free It Without Breaking Anything

 Environmental Considerations

 Consider the environment in which you’re using the winch.
-If you’re operating in a particularly harsh environment, such as saltwater or sandy conditions, additional maintenance and care may be required.
+If you’re operating in a particularly harsh environment, such as saltwater or sandy conditions, additional maintenance and care can be required.

 Conclusion